 The “Routing and Approvals” feature in Cayuse 424 is designed to obtain sequential departmental and institutional approvals of grant application submissions.
 This system will be used for internal sign-offs on all applications regardless of whether the actual submission will be made electronically to a federal agency.
-In the case of NIH submissions, no application can be submitted without the routing chain being complete and approval by an AOR given as the final step on the chain.* (*please note: Financial Conflict of Interest (FCOI) is the last step on the routing chain but submissions do not have to be held up for their approval).
+In the case of NIH submissions, no application can be submitted without the routing chain being complete and approval by an AOR given as the next to last step on the chain.* (*please note: Financial Conflict of Interest (FCOI) is the last step on the routing chain but submissions do not have to be held up for their approval).

 Begin Internal Routing (Electronic, through Cayuse) EARLY